Where can I use Adobe Stock assets?

-Adobe Stock assets can be used in any creative project, including print ads, brochures, presentations, posters, book covers, commercials, websites, and annual reports.
-For the complete image licensing terms, see http://www.adobe.com/go/stockterms.
+You can use Adobe Stock assets, except for the ones marked “editorial use only,” in any creative project, such as print ads, brochures, presentations, posters, book covers, commercials, websites, and annual reports.
+For the complete Adobe Stock image licensing terms, see http://www.adobe.com/go/stockterms.

 Will the watermark go away?

-Can I edit the assets that I buy?
+Can I edit the assets that I license?

 Does Adobe Stock offer extended licenses allowing licensees to sell derivative products based on an asset?

 Yes.
 You may purchase an extended license for most Adobe Stock photos, vectors, and illustrations.
 Extended licenses provide unlimited impressions/print runs, and the ability to create derivative products for resale, such as coffee mugs, t-shirts, etc. Extended licenses may be purchased by clicking the image on the Adobe Stock website and selecting the Extended License tab.
 If you have already licensed the image, you can click your name in the Adobe Stock navigation bar, open the License History page, scroll to find the desired image, then click License Again.

 Can I use an Adobe Stock image as part of my company logo or brand?

 No. You need to have complete ownership of the image you use for your company

 Do all assets have model releases?